Triquanta/drupal-project/README.md

 $ composer drupal-install
 ```

+First the file structure will be prepared, some site specific questions will be asked (if necessary).

 Note: make sure you already have a working database, setup with credentials as
 given during `composer update/install`.